kingshah13/QR-Genius/README.md

 ![image](https://github.com/kingshah13/QR-Genius/assets/67662365/c3e5f142-cad2-4b53-88b0-160b4f47f199)

-Create Batch Create QR Code from an Excel file and save them as either PNG or PDF
+Batch Create QR Code from an Excel file and save them as either PNG or PDF

 This Python script provides a simple GUI application for batch-generating QR codes from an Excel file.
-It utilizes the `pandas` library for handling Excel files and the `qrcode` library for generating QR codes.
+It utilizes the `pandas` library to handle Excel files and the `qrcode` library to generate QR codes.

 # Installation